KateMcGuane/spill_the_beans/README.md

 3. In settings.py underneath import os, add `import dj_database_url`

 4. Find the section for DATABASES and comment out the code.
-Add the following code below the commented out database block, and use the URL copied from elephantSQL for the value:
+Add the following code below the commented out database block, and use the URL copied from PostgreSQL for the value:

     (NOTE! don't delete the original section, as this is a temporary step whilst we connect the external database.
 Make sure you don't push this value to GitHub - this value should not be saved to GitHub, it will be added to the Heroku config vars in a later step, this is temporary to allow us to migrate our models to the external database)